Rocky14683/point-cloud-recognition/README.md

 <img src="asset/voxel_grid_filter.png" width="550" height=""/>

 ## Training data collector
-Raw design: display each cluster * frames in rerun, then use user console input as the label.
+Use [labelCloud](https://github.com/ch-sa/labelCloud) to label the raw pointcloud.
+We will also be looking into the bounding box size which will later on be pass into the neural network to help bounding box size prediction.

+After labeling, we will parse the data and pre-process all pointclouds like we did before.
+Then check if there are any cluster in the labeled bounding box.
+If yes, then it will be stored into a ```cluser{i}.npz``` file.

+**Labels**
-- NONE : -1
+- NONE : 0
-- CAR : 0
+- CAR : 1
-- PEDESTRIAN : 1
+- PEDESTRIAN : 2
-- CYCLIST : 2
+- CYCLIST : 3

-Store each cluster as a individual ```cluser{i}.npz``` file

 With:
 ```